Can Nano Banana 2 Replace Traditional Image Restoration Models? An Evaluation of Its Performance on Image Restoration Tasks: Results and Analysis

 We compare Nano Banana 2 with several representative IR models, including recent generative and learning-based approaches, such as HYPIR, PISA-SR, TSD-SR, and DiffBIR.
 These methods cover different restoration paradigms, providing a comprehensive benchmark for evaluating the performance of Nano Banana 2.

 \textbf{Quantitative Comparison.} We first report quantitative results using both FR and NR IQA metrics, as shown in~\cref{tab:comparison}.
-In particular, Nano Banana 2 demonstrates clear advantages in FR metrics, achieving the highest SSIM scores and the lowest LPIPS values among all compared methods.
-This indicates that Nano Banana 2 is able to reconstruct image structures more faithfully and maintain higher consistency with ground-truth images.
+Nano Banana 2 achieves competitive performance on these metrics, particularly obtaining favorable SSIM and LPIPS scores compared to other methods.
+However, these results should be interpreted with caution.
+While FR metrics suggest strong structural similarity to ground truth, they are not sufficiently sensitive to hallucinated details, local inconsistencies, or color deviations introduced during generation~\cite{jinjin2020pipal,hu2026position,yu2024scaling,lin2025harnessing,yin2026far}.
+In practice, we observe that Nano Banana 2 often enhances textures and sharpness in a way that improves metric scores, yet does not necessarily correspond to faithful recovery of the underlying signal.
+In contrast, traditional IR methods tend to produce more conservative outputs that better preserve input-consistent low-level details, despite sometimes receiving lower metric scores.

 \textbf{User Study.} Given the limitations of IQA metrics in assessing perceptual quality~\cite{jinjin2020pipal, yu2024scaling, hu2026position}, we further conduct a user study from a human perspective.
-We recruit 20 participants to evaluate the visual quality of restored images produced by five models, including Nano Banana 2 and the four baselines.
-The evaluation is conducted on 20 images covering diverse scene categories and degradation types.
-For each image, participants are presented with the restoration results from all models and asked to assign a quality score ranging from 0 (worst) to 5 (best) based on how well each result fulfills the restoration objective.
-The results are summarized in~\cref{fig:userstudy}, where we report both the score distribution and the average rating for each method.
-Nano Banana 2 achieves an average score of 3.7, outperforming other methods.
-Besides, Nano Banana 2 shows a relatively concentrated score distribution, indicating more consistent perceptual quality across different samples.
-These findings are consistent with the quantitative results and further demonstrate that Nano Banana 2 produces visually appealing restoration results that are well aligned with human perception.
+We recruit 20 participants to evaluate restoration results produced by five models, including Nano Banana 2 and four baselines, on 20 images spanning diverse scenes and degradation types.
+Participants are asked to rate each result on a scale from 0 (worst) to 5 (best) based on overall visual quality.
+As summarized in~\cref{fig1}, Nano Banana 2 achieves the highest average score and exhibits a relatively concentrated score distribution, indicating stable perceptual performance across samples.
+This suggests that its outputs are generally preferred by human observers.
+Nevertheless, a closer examination reveals that user preference is strongly biased toward visually rich and sharp results, often favoring images with enhanced or synthesized details.
+As a result, the user study primarily reflects perceptual attractiveness rather than restoration fidelity.
+In particular, participants rarely penalize inconsistencies with the degraded input, such as color shifts, background alterations, or over-generated textures.